====== TensorFlow on DARWIN ======

 The DARWIN cluster includes nodes with NVIDIA (CUDA-based) GPGPUs and AMD (ROCM-based) GPUs.
 TensorFlow images with support for these coprocessors are available.
 Check the ''vpkg_versions tensorflow'' listing for versions with the tag ''rocm'' and ''gpu''.

-===== Virtual environments =====
+===== Virtual environments (older usage with Anaconda) =====

-As of 2024, Anaconda virtual environments are suggested for TensorFlow virtual environments.
 This recipe assumes the user is adding the software to shared workgroup storage, ''${WORKDIR_SW}/tensorflow'' and ''${WORKDIR_SW}/valet''.

 Start by adding the Anaconda distribution base to the environment (here ''2024.02:python3'' is used, but you should always check for newer versions with ''vpkg_versions''):